Senior Technology Correspondent

-Laurie Segall is a technology correspondent for CNNMoney, covering Innovation and Entrepreneurship.
+Laurie Segall is CNN's senior technology correspondent for CNNMoney and CNN Tech.

-Laurie Segall is a technology correspondent for CNNMoney, covering Innovation and Entrepreneurship.
+Laurie Segall is a senior technology correspondent for CNNMoney, covering Innovation and Entrepreneurship.
 She also specializes in news from Silicon Valley, emerging technology companies, and venture capital.
 Her work appears across all CNN platforms.

 Since joining the network in 2010, Segall has reported on stories ranging from drone technology in Israel to the benefits of digital classrooms.
 She has interviewed entrepreneurs like Bill Gates and given her audience a behind the scenes look at tech companies like Twitter and Instagram.
 Segall's work includes multimedia interactive series on the influence of sex and drugs in Silicon Valley and the disturbing internet trend in the rise of Revenge Porn.

 In addition to reporting about technology, Segall has also used the latest technologies to cover national breaking news.
 In the aftermath of the Boston Bombing, she was able to reconstruct suspect Dzhokhar Tsarnaev's deleted Instagram account.
 She also used technology to track down and exclusively interview Cleveland kidnapper Ariel Castro's daughter, Angie Gregg.
 Segall started out as a news assistant at CNN.
 She wrote extensively for CNNMoney and field produced during Hurricanes Irene and Sandy.